psksvp/SimLang/readme.md

 ### Data Type

-SimLang support the following data type.
+SimLang supports the following data type.

 * *numeric* is 32 bits wide which can be both real and whole number.
 * *boolean* : true, false